Afrrcyn/compYear2/machineLearning/Loss Functions.md

 ![[Pasted image 20230227080311.png|400]]

-We have our training data $D_{tr}$, We utilise it to make a prediction function.
+We have our training data $D_{tr}$, we utilise it to make a prediction function.
 And we do that by optimising the parameters $\theta$ and returns the output for query $x$.

 For parameters $\theta$ some need to to be optimised and others are hyper-parameters and needed to be selected.